2601547/fluxcapacitor/README.md

-# Flux Capacitor: A cGENIE Earth System Model Sensitivity Experiment Exploring the  Biogeochemical Impact of Projected Dust Loading Changes in the Pacific Ocean
+# Flux Capacitor: A cGENIE Earth System Model Sensitivity Experiment Exploring the  Biogeochemical Impact of Projected Dust Loading Changes in the North Pacific Ocean
 ### Student 2601547
 ### *School of Geographical Sciences, University of Bristol, UK*